styopdev/webpack-interview-questions/README.md

 * Describe tree shaking mechanism.
 * What is difference between tree shaking and dead code elumination.
 * Describe scope hoisting in webpack 3.
+* What is Tapable and how does it relate to webpack plugins?
+### Internal API Questions (very advanced)
+* What is the difference between Compiler and Watching classes?
+* Describe the purpose of Compiler
+* Describe the purpose of Compililation
+* Describe DependenciesBlock class.
+Why is it so important.
+* Describe the relationship between the Parser, Dependency, Dependency Factory, and Dependency Templates